algosup/2023-2024-project-4-sportshield-team-5/documents/functional-specification/functional-specification.md

 ### 2.1.1 Connection To The Device

-User can connect their smartphone to the device via an BLE.
-This connection allow the user to Activate/Deactivate the Anti-theft functionality of the device and Unlock the security cable.
+User can connect their smartphone to the device via a BLE connection.
+This connection allows the user to Activate/Deactivate the Anti-theft functionality of the device and Unlock the security cable.

 ### 2.1.2 Anti-Theft function

-The device's anti-theft function locks and thighten the security cable.
-Then every 15 minutes the device send a notification to the user via a SIM card containing the GPS position of the device and its current battery level.
-Also the device would detect any mouvement and activate the alarm depending along with sending a notification depending on the shock/mouvement detected.
+The device's anti-theft function locks and tightens the security cable.
+Then every 15 minutes the device sends a notification to the user via a SIM card containing the GPS position of the device and its current battery level.
+Also, the device would detect any movement and activate the alarm along with sending a notification depending on the shock/movement detected.

 ### 2.1.3 Unlock Security Cable

-This feature allow the user to unlock the security cable and retreive their equipment (along with deactivating the anti-theft function).
+This feature allows the user to unlock the security cable and retrieve their equipment (along with deactivating the anti-theft function).

 ### 2.1.7 Sleep Mode

-When the anti-theft function isn't activated and the device didn't detect any mouvement for 5 minutes, then the BLE is disable to preserve the system's battery.
+When the anti-theft function isn't activated and the device doesn't detect any movement for 5 minutes, then the BLE is disabled to preserve the system's battery.

-The device will get out of sleep mode if a mouvement is detected.
+The device will get out of sleep mode if a movement is detected.

 ## 2.2 Features Breakdown